Builds A/B tests

 For reliable player activity data, run experiments for at least one week.

-The countdown will begin after moderator approval.
+The countdown will begin after moderation review.
 The experiment will automatically end after the time you selected in the Duration field.
-To end early: Stop → Yes, stop it.
+To end it early, click Stop → Yes, stop it.

 Step 4.
 Results

-The build must match the draft’s genre, age rating, tags, and promotional materials.
+The new build must match the genre, age rating, tags, and promotional materials specified in the draft.

 Available options: